*This article may contain affiliate links. Read our disclosure policy.

 8. Pay Your Mortgage By Hosting On Airbnb

 If you’re living in a home with an extra bedroom or an unused finished basement, why not rent the space out?
 One study on SmartAsset.com found that on average, in the cities they looked at, a host could expect to pay 81% of their rent by listing one room in a two-bedroom home on Airbnb.

 Airbnb is the most popular rental listing service.
 All you have to do to get started is set up an account, create a listing, and take some nice pictures of your home.
 Then set aside days your space is available to rent, and you’re off and running.

 9. Save Money On Online Purchases

-Ebates is one of the most reputable cash back sites out there today with an A+ rating with the Better Business Bureau.
-Start your shopping trip on their site and you'll earn cash back at select online stores, including many of your favorites.
+Rakuten is one of the most reputable cash-back sites out there today with an A+ rating with the Better Business Bureau.
+Start your shopping trip on their site and you’ll earn cashback at select online stores, including many of your favorites.
 Once you earn enough you can receive a cash payment directly to your PayPal account!

 10. Refinance Your Student Loans & Other Debt